Animation API#

 -

-- The animation starts slowly, and the speed gradually increases until the end.
-This curve is suitable for scenes that need to emphasize the beginning of the action.
+ease-out- The animation starts at full speed and then gradually slows down until it stops.
+This curve is suitable for scenes that need to emphasize the end of the action.

 -

-, suitable for scenes that require a smooth transition.
+ease-inandease-out, suitable for scenes that require a smooth transition.

 - The animation starts and ends slowly, with the middle part moving at a faster speed.
 This speed curve is a combination of